Inaam1995/MSCS18037_COVID19_DLSpring2020/README.md

 The following changes were made:
   1. The FC layers were removed.
 They were replaced with two layers.
 One having 470 neurons and other 2 (the output layer).
   2. The training of the convolution layers (feature layers) except the last convolution layer was set to OFF.
-So, last convolutional layer and the final 2 FC layers were trained.
+So, last convolutional layer and the final 2 FC layers were fine-tuned.

   The trained model can be found at models/vgg16/exp2/vgg16_1C_2FC.pth